Guidelines for Authors

 Contributions of original research/evaluation, practice, and strategies for success related to the five cross-cutting themes in the updated body of knowledge are encouraged: 1) wellness; 2) resource development and sustainability; 3) global interdependence; 4) capacity building; and 5) appropriate use of technology.
 See Journal of Family & Consumer Sciences 102(2), 7-13.

 JFCS accepts manuscripts in the categories listed below.
 All submitted manuscripts should be reader friendly.
 Write in a clear, direct, concise style, avoiding wordiness and jargon.
 To build upon FCS knowledge, it is appropriate that manuscripts include references.
 Reviewers evaluate each manuscript on the basis of content, originality, scientific accuracy, clarity, and contribution to family and consumer sciences.
 References must be in APA style (6th ed.).
-Manuscripts in all categories that exceed the word limit may be returned to authors for rewrite.
+Manuscripts in all categories may exceed the word limit guidelines when deemed essential to the quality of the manuscript.
+Word limits refer to the body of the manuscript, not references.

 1. Scholarship section (Peer Reviewed) 2,500-word limit. ($45 review fee required.)